ABOUT Br. John

 Br.
 John has appeared and showcased at:

 The American Jazz Museum, The Negro Leagues Baseball Museum of KC, Wonderscope Children's Museum of KC, The Women's Club of Minnesota, St. Ann's Parish, Jamaica, Gospel Music Workshop of America, J.P.
 Morgan Bank, KC Fringe Fest, St. Louis Fringe Fest, St. Louis Storytelling Festival, NSN Fringe, St. Paul, MN.
-Winter Carnival, Children's Peace Pavilion, George Washington Carver Natl' Museum, Nat'l Toy & Miniature Museum, Santa-Cali-Gon Days Festival, Walk Back Through Time Living History Fest, Shoal Creek Living History Fest, Storytelling Celebration Festival, World of Literature Fest (SF.
+Winter Carnival, Children's Peace Pavilion, George Washington Carver Natl' Museum, Battle of Island Mound Commemorative Monument, Nat'l Toy & Miniature Museum, Santa-Cali-Gon Days Festival, Walk Back Through Time Living History Fest, Shoal Creek Living History Fest, Storytelling Celebration Festival, World of Literature Fest (SF.
 California), Ft.
 Leavenworth Frontier Army Museum, Jackson County Family Court, MO.
 Humanities Council/Read From The Start, Young Audiences of KC., Kansas City YA, Compas YA., Springboard YA.,U.S. Dept. of Agriculture, U.S. Sprint, H&R Block, AFSC Peace Fest & Santa-Cali-Gon Fest, Maple Leaf Fest, Friendship Festival, and whole lot more exciting places!

 Br.
 John has performed or opened for such legendary acts like: